bacdillon/AutomationPlayground/UiPath/Basic API Integration Extracting Data from a REST API into Excel/Readme.md

 - Because each record is retrieved and processed in its own loop iteration, an issue with a single API call is contained to that iteration rather than affecting records already successfully retrieved.
 - Reading each response through proper JSON deserialization, rather than manually parsing raw text, reduces the risk of incorrectly reading or mismatching data fields.
-- Using a counter-driven loop tied directly to the user-specified record count ensures the automation retrieves exactly as many records as requested — no more, no less.
+- Using a counter-driven loop tied directly to the user-specified record count ensures the automation retrieves exactly as many records as requested.

 ## 14. Business Rules